NavyaG-lab/Tech-writer/glossary.md

 Contains read, write, and migration logic for persistent data.
 Most commonly you will see something of the form `db/datomic/<a-model>.clj` like `db/datomic/account.clj`, but there can also be other types of databases like `dynamodb` or `influx`.

 ### components.clj
-Initialization components for different environments (e.g. test, e2e, prod, staging...), encoding dependencies between them.
+Defines the service's [components](https://github.com/stuartsierra/component) for different environments (e.g. test, e2e, prod, staging...).
 Components (e.g. HTTP client, datomic client, redis client) are used when certain logic needs to manage or depend on mutateable state.
 Components are made available to incoming diplomat handlers, for instance, handlers in http_in or consumers have access to things like the datomic or HTTP components, and pass them down to the controller level for general use.

 ### `test/` unit-tests
 Unit tests written in mostly `Midje`, and at times `clojure.test`.